500Foods/WelcomeToTroodon/README.md

 # Welcome To Troodon
 This repository has been created primarily as a community resource for those with a new [Troodon 3D printer](https://www.formbot3d.com/collections/troodon-390).
 Troodons are very close relatives of the popular Voron series of printers.
 A great deal of the content here applies equally to those printers, as well as many other 3D printers.

 Note that this repository is still rather new and very much a work in progress.
-Many stubs still need to be completed.
 <br/><img src="https://progress-bar.dev/53/?title=%20Completed%20&width=350">

 ## 🤔 Getting Started Resources